Homestar Runner: Music

 The Homestar Runner site frequently features songs and videos within their animated shorts or as stand-alone entities.
 These are primarily sung and performed either by the characters or by fictitious artists serving as parodies of various genres.
-Real-life musicians They Might Be Giants have also appeared occasionally, performing with a Homestar puppet, or with the characters in the video to their song Experimental Film.
-They have also collaborated on several other shorts, including Strong Bad Email #200, email thunder.
+Real-life musicians They Might Be Giants have collaborated multiple times with the Homestar Runner site.
+In 2004, the Homestar Runner characters were featured in the music video to their song Experimental Film.
+Additionally, they have performed multiple times with a puppet of Homestar Runner.
+They have also collaborated on several other shorts, including Strong Bad Email No. 200, email thunder.

-In Strong Bad Email #58, dragon, Strong Bad is asked to draw a dragon, creating Trogdor, the Burninator (stylised as TROGDOR, the BURNİNATOR), and performing his heavy metal theme song.
-Trogdor's popularity saw the character appear on merchandise such as T-shirts, hoodies, and posters, with an extended version of the song appearing on the CD Strong Bad Sings.
+In Strong Bad Email No. 58, dragon, Strong Bad is asked to draw a dragon, creating Trogdor, the Burninator (stylized as TROGDOR, the BURNİNATOR), and performing his heavy metal theme song.
+Trogdor's popularity saw the character appear on merchandise such as T-shirts, hoodies, and posters, with an extended version of the song appearing on the CD Strong Bad Sings and Other Type Hits.

 In 2002, a fictional hair metal band, Limozeen, was introduced as a parody of 1980s bands such as Skid Row, White Lion and Poison; with songs including "Because, It's Midnite" and "Nite Mamas".
 On March 17, 2008, "Limozeen" (actually the Atlanta indie band Y-O-U along with Matt Chapman on vocals) performed a live show in Atlanta, Georgia, and again on November 8, 2008, opening for indie pop band of Montreal.
 A college rock band called Sloshy (with the logo stylized in lower case and rotated 180 degrees, with the "o" being a different color, as "ʎɥsoןs") was introduced in 2007.
 Sloshy features songs in the musical vein of Pavement such as "We Don't Really Even Care About You" and "The B-est of B-Sides".
 Other fictitious artists include Scandinavian death metal parody Taranchula (although performing more in a thrash metal/sludge metal style); rapper Peacey P, with a rapping style resembling that of Snoop Dogg; and the self-absorbed R&B artist Tenerence Love, a parody of Barry White and such artists.